AppSaintre/Crawling-Wiktionary/README.md

 # Crawling-Wiktionary

+## Intro
-[Intro] This is a simplified parser and crawler used to download words from Wiktionary, and write them into json files for further education/research uses.
++This is a simplified parser and crawler used to download words from Wiktionary, and write them into json files for further education/research uses.

-[Usage]
+## Usage
 1. List the words you want to download alphabetally in a txt file.
 A sample is "./words_alpha.txt".
 I downloaded this file from https://github.com/dwyl/english-words.
 2. Create 26 folders named from "a" to "z" in "./word_list/" and do the same thing for "./word_dict/"
 3. Divide the list against their first letters, using commands like "list_divider.py -divAB words_alpha.txt".